 On occasions we are presented with a straying animal which has an microchip but the details are out of date and we are unable to contact the owner.
 If we have a stray or injured animal brought to the practice, the presence of an microchip with up to date details means that we can reunite that pet with its owner as soon as we can make contact with them.

 Identichips will not be compulsory in cats but are a very good idea as outdoor cats do sometimes get lost & they often loose their collars.
 They can be used in conjunction with specialised cat flaps to ensure that only your cat can access your house.
 Non resident cats will sometimes come in through cat flaps, eat your cats food and unsettle the resident cat leading to stress related problems - typically spraying.
+There are even microchip activated cat feeders which can be handy if you have cats on different (ie prescription) diets.

 Parrots and birds of prey can also be microchipped but to be done safely they have to be anaethatised to ensure that they are still.